docl18d/leavitt_MVC_tech_blog/README.md

   Repo by docl18d
   null

-  Installation:
-  To install the necessary dependencies, run the following command
+  Installation: To install the necessary dependencies, run the following command: npm i.
+To use the app got to https://docl18d.github.io/leavitt_MVC_tech_blog/

-  Usage:
-  A blog site where developers can publish their blog posts and comment no other developer's posts.
+  Usage:  A blog site where developers can publish their blog posts and comment no other developer's posts.

-  Contributors:
-  Adrein Leavitt
+  Contributors: Adrein Leavitt

-  Tests:
-  To run tests, run the following command: npm run test
+  Tests: To run tests, run the following command: npm run test

-  Questions:
-  If you have questions about the repo, open an issue or contact me directly at adrein.leavitt@gmail.com.
+  Questions: If you have questions about the repo, open an issue or contact me directly at adrein.leavitt@gmail.com.
 You can find more of my work at docl18d.